codess-aus/AZ-220/renew.md

 Both the IoT Edge hub and the IoT Edge agent are modules, just like any other module running on an IoT Edge device.
 They're sometimes referred to as the runtime modules.

+*IoT Edge hub supports clients that connect using MQTT or AMQP.
+It does not support clients that use HTTP*

+IoT Edge hub forwards authentication requests to IoT Hub when a device first tries to connect.
+After the first connection is established, security information is cached locally by IoT Edge hub.
+Subsequent connections from that device are allowed without having to authenticate to the cloud.

+To **reduce the bandwidth your IoT Edge solution uses, the IoT Edge hub optimizes how many actual connections are made to the cloud**.
+IoT Edge hub takes logical connections from clients like modules or downstream devices and combines them for a single physical connection to the cloud.
+The details of this process are transparent to the rest of the solution.
+Clients think they have their own connection to the cloud even though they are all being sent over the same connection.

 ## IoT Edge cloud interface

 It's difficult to manage the software life cycle for millions of IoT devices that are often different makes and models or geographically scattered.
 Workloads are created and configured for a particular type of device, deployed to all of your devices, and monitored to catch any misbehaving devices.
 These activities can't be done on a per device basis and must be done at scale.